Microsoft Power BI: Power Query

 ETL processes in both the web and desktop versions of Power BI are facilitated in Power Query through built-in connectors to pull data from a wide variety of sources.
 Power Query provides a GUI which allows users to perform many common data preparation operations without needing to write code, though more advanced operations may be performed through expressions written in the M formula language.

 Licenses

-Power BI has many different licenses depending on use.
+Power BI has several different licenses depending on your specific use case.
+You should note however, as of June 2026, you need a work or school email to sign up for a license that will enable development or publishing.
+This includes, creating dashboards, publishing or sharing dashboards, and creating the underlying semantic models.

 User licenses

-Some of the most common user licenses are free, pro, and premium.
+Currently, Microsoft Power BI offers free, Pro, and Premium Per User licenses.
+Users who own or administer their Microsoft Tenant are allowed a single developer license for free.
 Free users must be part of an organization with a Power BI license.
 They can consume reports, and can also build, but not publish.
-In practice, creators need at least a pro license ($14.00/month) in order to publish reports, and premium users ($24.00/month) can publish like a pro but also have more features available for developing.
+In practice, creators need at least a pro license ($14.00/month) in order to publish reports, and premium users ($24.00/month) can publish in the same manner as a pro license, but also have more features available for developing.